The 2020 US Decennial Census is more private than you (might) think: Results

 \subsection{Improved overall privacy guarantee}

-We now consider the overall privacy guarantee across all eight geographical levels.
-Using the noise levels in Table \ref{table:2020 allocation} (the row corresponding to the Bureau's approach), the Bureau's calculation of the overall privacy bound using their approach is $(21.97,10^{-10})$-DP.
-By applying our $f$-DP based accounting method, we show that the privacy bound can be improved to $(20.68, 9.99 \times 10^{-11})$-DP.
-In other words, with the same value of $\delta$ (in fact, slightly smaller), we demonstrate that the total privacy budget $\epsilon$ can be reduced by 5.15\%.
+We now consider the overall privacy guarantee across all eight geographical levels {for the 2020 DHC}.
+Using the noise levels in Table \ref{table:2020 allocation} (the row corresponding to the Bureau's approach), we present in Figure~\ref{fig:tradeoff_epsdelta} the $(\epsilon, \delta)$-curves for both our accounting method and the Bureau's method under the composition of the eight geographical levels.
+Our method gives a smaller value of $\epsilon$ at any value of $\delta$ than the Bureau's method, thereby providing a stronger overall privacy guarantee under composition.

-Alternatively, while maintaining the same level of total privacy $(21.97,10^{-10})$-DP across all eight levels, our privacy accounting method allows for the injection of lower levels of noise into each geographical level.
-Our analysis shows that we can simultaneously reduce the proxy variance parameter $\sigma^2$ across all geographical levels by 8.59\% while maintaining the $(21.97,9.99\times 10^{-11})$-DP guarantee.
+As with Section~\ref{sec:utility_high}, we can reduce the noise level such that the overall privacy parameter $\epsilon$ matches that of the Bureau's method at a certain value of $\delta$, say, $10^{-10}$.
+Our analysis demonstrates that this allows for reducing the variance proxy parameter $\sigma^2$ across all geographical levels by 8.59\%.
+As shown in Figure~\ref{fig:tradeoff_epsdelta}, the new $(\epsilon, \delta)$-curve with noise reduction has a smaller $\epsilon$ than the curve computed using the Bureau's method with the original noise level for $\delta > 10^{-10}$.
+Since $10^{-10}$ is smaller than the reciprocal of the U.S.\ population, our method arguably provides at least the same level of privacy guarantee while injecting less noise into the census data.

 We employ a two-step process to compose the total privacy cost over $8 \times 10$ folds under composition.
 The first step, as outlined in Sections \ref{sec:2020census} and \ref{sec:utility_high}, accounts for the privacy guarantee at each geographical level.
 For the second step, which aggregates across different levels, a technical challenge arises due to the heterogeneity of injected noise across these levels.
 We overcome this challenge by leveraging a probabilistic characterization of discrete Gaussian distributions, enabling us to maintain high precision when aggregating across geographical levels.
 Full technical details are provided in Appendix \ref{sec:inid-overall}.